eficode-academy/github-actions-katas/labs/04-storing-artifacts.md

 ## Storing artifacts

-It is possible to store artifacts in Github Actions.
+It is possible to store artifacts in GitHub Actions.
 The `artifact` is the result of the build, in this case the compiled code.

 > This should not be mistaken for proper [artifact management](https://www.eficode.com/blog/artifactory-nexus-proget), but it is useful for making the artifacts built by the pipeline available.